kh0nsu/FromStutterFix/README.md

 # FromStutterFix

-This program will apply a fix for a certain type of stutter in FromSoft games.
+This tool will apply a fix for a certain type of stutter in FromSoft games.

+Only the current patch is supported for the moment.

 ## Usage

+There is a standalone .exe version which doesn't touch the game files, but needs to be run manually each time.
+There is also a .dll version which loads automatically, but may be more difficult to use with mods.
+Both do the same thing.

+Note: EAC needs to be disabled for Elden Ring.

+### EXE Version

 Run the game, then run the program.
 It will say "flag set" if it worked.
 Close the program.
 The fix will last until you restart the game.

-EAC needs to be disabled for Elden Ring.
+### DLL Version

+Place the DINPUT8.dll in the game directory.
+Run the game.
+After a delay, a chime sound will be played if the fix was applied successfully.

+To uninstall, delete the DINPUT8.dll.

+Note: This version also includes the logo screen skip, to avoid needing to choose between them or chain-load DLLs.

 ## How does it work?